What Are the Symptoms of Liver Disease?

 - Acute hepatic necrosis, or acute liver failure

-- Portal hypertension (abnormally high blood pressure in the portal vein, the large vein that brings blood from the intestine to the liver, and its branches.)
+- Portal hypertension (abnormally high blood pressure in the portal vein, the large vein that brings blood from the intestine to the liver)

 - Liver tumors